-Many people aren’t aware, but all computers have built in settings allowing you to make them more accessible without needing any additional software or hardware.
+Many people aren’t aware, but all computers, tablets and smartphones have built in settings allowing you to make them more accessible without needing any additional software or hardware.

 These settings are a great, free way to test out accessibility to see what works for people.

 For example, if you have limited vision you might benefit from having the computer screen read out loud to you.
 Rather than buying an expensive screen reader, there are settings which do this for you.
 Trying out these settings lets you test a solution before buying any software — and you never know — it might even be enough!

 Contact us for more advice on making your device accessible – we can even let you try out some specialist equipment and software, and we have lots of easy to follow factsheets to help you out.

 There are a number of websites out there dedicated to computer accessibility, and all are a great place to start when considering what changes you can make to make a computer easier to use.

 Most of these sites are divided up based on disability and will ask about the disability before making suggestions for changes you can make.